 Sportopedia: An Illustrated Introduction to the World of Sport is a fantastically detailed and comprehensive overview of more than 60 sports from around the world.
 The brush and ink style illustrations are bright and engaging, adding a classic comic book feel that will appeal to a wide range of readers.

-The sports people depicted throughout are diverse in terms of skin colour and the male to female ratio is roughly equal.
+The sports people depicted throughout are diverse in terms of skin colour, and the male to female ratio is roughly equal.
 However, I feel that opportunities for challenging gender stereotypes have been missed.
-For example, every player drawn on the page for Football is male.
-While the language used is deliberately gender neutral, the illustrations send the message that football is still a male sport.
+For example, every player drawn on the page for football is male.
+While the language used is deliberately gender-neutral, the illustrations send the message that football is still a male sport.
 Given the success and greater recognition of women’s football in recent years, this could have been a good opportunity to highlight that and ensure that young girls are able to see themselves represented in the world’s most popular sport.
 The inverse can be found on the Volleyball and Netball pages, where every player is shown as female.

 However, I wouldn’t let the issues with representation discussed above prevent me from using the book in the classroom.
-This is a great nonfiction book that would serve well as a model or stimuli for children to create their own engaging non-fiction texts.
+Sportopedia is a great nonfiction book that would serve well as a model or stimuli for children to create their own engaging nonfiction texts.
 I would be sure to discuss the issues with the children, and perhaps ask children to create the ‘missing pages’ featuring such sports as Women’s Football or Wheelchair Basketball.
 This is also an excellent book to have available in the school library for those children who prefer nonfiction books.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.